one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - The Dell DW1560 works in MacOS, Windows & Ubuntu
   - MacOS installer flash drive
     - There are plenty of guides on how to make this so that won't be covered here
-  - USB mouse (the built in touchpad will not work in the installer)

 ## Notes
   - This is all made for [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.5.8